Can plants grow with LED lights?

 What exactly are LED Lights?

 LED is a shortened term for Light Emitting Diode.
-With this technology, light is created through electro-luminescence.
+This technology creates light through electro-luminescence, according to the University of Wisconsin.

-The two distinct advantages they have for houseplants are lower energy consumption and less heat output.
+Their two distinct advantages for houseplants are lower energy consumption and less heat output.

 LED alternatives lose energy to heat.
-When this type of light source is too close to plants, it can burn the leaves.
+When this light source is too close to plants, it can burn the leaves.

 LEDs are always cool-the-the-touch so that they can be as close as 6 inches without increasing temperatures.